svkucheryavski/iasim-workshop/README.md

 pip3 install jupyter
 ```

 Then press *Enter* on your keyboard and wait.
-If you do not see any error messages at the end it worked and you can proceed with the last step.
+If you do not see any error messages, you can proceed with the last step.

 ### 4. Install VS Code extensions